 The AIA National Component desires to support local and state Components or their affiliated foundations in their efforts to provide and develop scholarship programs.
 Offering matching grants to augment existing Component programs will reinforce the significance of the AIA in the lives of architects, aspiring students, and their communities, and will stimulate interest in the formation of new scholarship programs.

 Eligibility for Component Matching Funds

-- submit documentation of scholarships given per reporting requirements
+• a component must submit documentation of scholarships given per Required Documentation

 Components with scholarship programs that have been in existence for three (3) plus years are eligible to request up to one thousand dollars ($1,000) in matching funds.
 Components applying for the first time are eligible to receive five hundred dollars ($500).